 You may find these wipes shed excess fibers in the beginning.
 This should only last the first few washes and won’t impact the functionality or life expectancy of the wipe.

 These wipes strike a great balance between quality and affordability.
-They’re generously sized at 7.5-inches square, and are made from 100 percent unbleached cotton flannel.
+They’re generously sized at 7.5-inches square, and are made from 100% unbleached cotton flannel.

-Soft and effective, they’re a great choice for getting your cloth wipe collection up and running.
+Soft and effective, Buttons flannel wipes are a great choice for getting your cloth wipe collection up and running.

-In my experience, many wipes with a serged edge are made with polyester thread.
-I love that these Buttons wipes use cotton threading for assembly as well.
+In my experience, many wipes with a serged edge are made with polyester thread, which can create rough edges on otherwise soft wipes.
+I also love that these cloth wipes use son threading for assembly.

 Birdseye is a longtime fixture in cloth diapering.
+It has been used in flat cloth diapers for decades.
 It stands to reason you could find an equally good use for it in reusable wipes.

-I may be partial to these organic cotton cloth wipes because they’re my favorite size — 8-inch squares.
-I love the large quantity and splash of color.
+I may be partial to these organic cotton cloth wipes because they’re my favorite size — 8 inches square.
+I love the large quantity that comes in this set and the splash of color on the edges.
 It almost makes diaper changes fun.

-These wipes are double-ply, which I prefer to use in my own home.
-Having two layers gives you a little extra thickness that’s perfect for diaper changes.
+These are double-ply wipes, which I generally prefer to single-ply.
+Having two layers gives you a little extra thickness to help keep your hands clean and wipe messes quickly.